 Agency/Group/ Organization Type Service-Fair Housing

 Regional organization

-What section of the Plan was addressed

-Housing Need Assessment
+What section of the Plan was addressed Housing Need Assessment

 by Consultation?
 Market Analysis

 How was the Agency/Group Silver State Fair Housing provides Fair Housing services to Southern Nevada and receives

 /Organization consulted and what are funding through Clark County.
 The number of complaints is tracked, and their input was

 the anticipated outcomes of the essential in the Regional Analysis of Impediments which is a part of the Consolidated Plan.
 The

 consultation or areas for improved HCP Consortium will continue to work with Silver State Fair Housing Council to ensure fair

 coordination? housing issues are addressed in Southern Nevada.

+1 Agongy/Group/Organization United Way of Southern Nevada

 4 Agency/Group /Organization United Way of Southern Nevada

 Agency/Group /Organization Type Services-Housing

 Services-Children

 Services-Elderly Persons

 Services-Persons with Disabilities

 Services-Persons with HIV/AIDS

 Services-Victims of Domestic Violence

 Services-Homeless

 Services-Health

 Services-Education

 Services-Employment

 Services-Victims

 Regional organization

 Business and Civic Leaders